bscout9956/basicsr-dataset-creator/README.md

 # Image-Tiler
 A set of scripts that split images into squares for BasicSR model training.

+## Initial Observations:
+  - This works best on square images, but it also works for rectangular ones.
+    - Caveat: It will crop some of it on the right.
+Shouldn't matter too much...
+  - If you see *- ../path* that just represents that what your path may be before the slash.
+    - It will vary depending on where you put the clones of each repo.

 ## Requirements:
   - An NVIDIA GPU + CUDA 9 or 10 installed: https://developer.nvidia.com/cuda-toolkit
   - Python 3.7 or newer (64-bits): https://www.python.org/downloads/